Tamil Nadu Arasu Cable TV Corporation Limited: TACTV Operation

-TACTV is providing quality Cable TV Services at an affordable cost of 180 per month with 90-100 channels and the response from the cable operators and the public were overwhelming.
-It is evident from the fact that the subscribers base of TACTV which was 4.94 lakhs on 02.09.2011 has risen to 62.17 lakhs on 01.09.2013 with an operator base of 24619.

 At present TACTV is providing the Cable TV services with 99-100 Channels, including Free-to-Air Channels, Pay Channels and Private Local Channels.
-The corporation has procured 137 pay Channels and almost all the Pay channels are in the bouquet of the Corporation.
+The corporation has procured 137 pay Channels and almost all the Pay channels are in the bouquet of the corporation.

-Before TACTV’s existence, the cable TV sector was unorganized and a few Multi System Operators had created monopoly and thereby forced the local Cable TV operators as well as the public to pay exorbitant amount towards cable TV services.
+Before TACTV's existence, the cable TV sector was unorganized and a few Multi System Operators had created monopoly and thereby forced the local Cable TV operators as well as the public to pay exorbitant amount towards cable TV services.
 Earlier, the public were paying ₹150 to ₹250 per month to the private Cable TV companies to avail the cable TV service.

 The service being provided by TACTV is welfare step taken by the Government, in the interest of the public and cable TV operators.
 Now TACTV is providing the Cable TV services with most of the pay channels, at an affordable cost of ₹120 per month, to the public through cable operators and the public could save a sum of ₹80 to ₹180 per month.
-Therefore, the public have overwhelmingly welcomed TACTV’s cable TV services.
+Therefore, the public have overwhelmingly welcomed TACTV's cable TV services.